 - Before After Photos

 - Contact Us

 We spend a lot of time talking every day, but have you ever wondered what your mouth says about you?
 We’re not talking about actual words of course, but rather the appearance of your mouth and lips.
-The lower third of the face often gets overlooked in terms of age-related changes.
+People often neglect to consider age-related changes in the lower third of the face.
 The truth is though that it says a whole lot more than you might like about your age!